JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 I ran out of the store and showed the candles to my dad.
 He looked at the package and carefully read the writing, “‘Trick Candles?’
 Why do you need this?”
 I just grinned and shrugged and headed back home.

 ***

+So when I got home I looked at the trick candles in their little plastic bubble, still glued to that cardboard backing paper: They looked just like normal, basic blue tiny birthday cake candles.
+But just a tad thicker on the wick.
+I wanted to try one, but was afraid I would burn down the apartment and jusr

 ***